-- 1. The seat of each arbitration proceeding shall be Lugano, Switzerland. - 2.
-The parties may not agree on a different seat of the arbitration.
+6.2.1 The seat of each arbitration proceeding shall be Lugano, Switzerland.

+6.2.2 The parties may not agree on a different seat of the arbitration.
 However, after consulting with the parties and the Secretariat, the Arbitrator can decide that any hearing or meeting be held in any suitable place.

-6.3 Language of the Proceedings
+6.3 Language of the proceedings

-- 1. The language of the EBDRC and of all its proceedings shall be English. - 2.
-Any documents submitted in a language other than English shall be accompanied by an English translation.
+- 6.3.1 The language of the EBDRC and of all its proceedings shall be English. - 6.3.2 Any documents submitted in a language other than English shall be accompanied by an English translation.
 If the Arbitrator, the Secretariat and/or the other party objects as to the accuracy of some portion(s) of a translation, the Arbitrator may order the party having submitted the inaccurate translation to provide without delay a certified translation, unless the parties are able to swiftly settle the difference and agree on the accuracy of a given translation.

-6.4 Written Notifications or Communications
+6.4 Written notifications or communications

-- 1. The request for arbitration and any other submissions or communications from the parties shall be filed with the Secretariat via email including proof of receipt. - 2.
-The parties may not correspond nor speak directly with the Arbitrators. - 3.
-The notifications and communications to the parties shall be sent by the Secretariat to the email address indicated in the request for arbitration or the answer, or to any other email address specified at a later date.
+- 6.4.1 The request for arbitration and any other submissions or communications from the parties shall be filed with the Secretariat via email including proof of receipt. - 6.4.2 The parties may not correspond nor speak directly with the Arbitrators. - 6.4.3 The notifications and communications to the parties shall be sent by the Secretariat to the email address indicated in the request for arbitration or the answer, or to any other email address specified at a later date.

-6.5 Time Limits
+6.5 Time limits

-- 1. All parties' submissions shall be deemed to have been validly and timely made when they are transmitted by email before midnight CET/CEST of the time limit's date.
-Exhibits are also timely submitted if they are uploaded to an online platform before midnight CET/CEST of the time limit's date, provided that a list of all the exhibits and the instructions to download them has been sent by email together with the submission. - 2.
-Official holidays and non-business days are included in the calculation of the period of time.
-If any time limit falls on a holiday or non-business day in the territory of the Secretariat, the time limit expires on the first following business day. - 3.
-The Arbitrator may extend any time limit upon request from the interested party, provided that the initial time limit has not already expired.
+- 6.5.1 All parties' submissions shall be deemed to have been validly and timely made when they are transmitted by email before midnight CET/CEST of the time limit's date.
+Exhibits are also timely submitted if they are uploaded to an online platform before midnight CET/CEST of the time limit's date, provided that a list of all the exhibits and the instructions to download them has been sent by email together with the submission. - 6.5.2 Official holidays and non-business days are included in the calculation of the period of time.
+If any time limit falls on a holiday or non-business day in the territory of the Secretariat, the time limit expires on the first following business day.

+6.5.3 The Arbitrator may extend any time limit upon request from the interested party, provided that the initial time limit has not already expired.

-6.6 Representation of the Parties
+6.6 Representation of the parties

-- 1. The parties may determine to be assisted or represented by any person of their choice. - 2.
-The parties must insert in their submissions the full names and addresses of any representatives and, if requested by the Secretariat, must file a power of attorney.
+- 6.6.1 The parties may determine to be assisted or represented by any person of their choice. - 6.6.2 The parties must insert in their submissions the full names and addresses of any representatives and, if requested by the Secretariat, must file a power of attorney.

-7. Commencing the Arbitration
+Article 7 Commencing the arbitration